slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On networking

 <!--
-- What's the most common question or problem you get asked about?
-Share the answer.
-> *'Each of us is born with a box of matches inside us but we can’t strike them all by ourselves' -- Laura Esquivel*

-- You'll start to live when you can live outside yourself.
-Being in the moment instead of being in your head.
-- Social inadequacy AKA creepiness is based on unpredictability.
-Staring isn’t staring if you’re smiling or if you say hi.

-1. Do a Body Check at the Door: Stand tall, put a smile on your face, and roll your shoulders back and down so your hands are at your sides and not in your pockets.
+1. Stand tall, put a smile on your face, and roll your shoulders back and down so your hands are at your sides and not in your pockets.
-2. Don’t Look Away!
-Eye contact builds trust.
-3. dont hide yourself.
-4. dont wait to start talking. a group or a double might be an easy place to start.
+2. Eye contact builds trust. dont hide yourself. dont wait to start talking. a group or a double might be an easy place to start.
 5. Keep it simple.
 Remember, to be interesting, you’ve got to be interested.

 1 - «Rescue people instead of «cold calling».
 Include people to gain allies.
 Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.